ENCODE-DCC/encoded/src/encoded/schemas/changelogs/analysis_step_version.md

 ## Changelog for analysis_step_version.json

-### Schema version 4

-* *version* property has been renamed to *minor_version* and allowed to start from 0
-* *name* has been added as a calculated name made up of the analysis step label, major and minor version numbers.

 ### Schema version 3

 * *aliases* now must be properly namespaced according lab.name:alphanumeric characters with no leading or trailing spaces